miguelbeca/MedicareCharges/README.md

 The CMS dataset contains address information, including ZIP+4 codes.
 However, the standard practice for map visualizations is to use Federal Information Processing Standards (FIPS) codes.
 These codes identify geographical areas at various level, such as [State, County and even County Subdivision] (https://www.census.gov/geo/reference/codes/cousub.html) levels.
 A reference map from the United States Census website is available [here] (https://www2.census.gov/geo/maps/general_ref/us_base/stco2010/USstcou2010_wallmap.pdf).

 The first attempts were to map the ZIP code data from the CMS dataset to their respective FIPS codes by using some different means, such as this [County Cross Reference File] (http://wonder.cdc.gov/wonder/sci_data/codes/fips/type_txt/cntyxref.asp) from the Centers for Disease Control (CDC).
 However, the issue with this sort of mapping is that in some areas, 5-dgiti ZIP codes cross county lines, meaning that a ZIP code could have 2 different FIPS codes.
-Unable to find any freely available datasets which could map 9-digit ZIP codes to FIPS codes, it was time to purse another route.
+Unable to find any freely available datasets which could map 9-digit ZIP codes to FIPS codes, it was time to pursue another route.

-Upon further research, a solution was found on the [North American Association of Central Cancer Registries] (http://www.naaccr.org/research/gisresources.aspx) website which has available for public use Geocoded National Provider Identifier data, which contains address and FIPS code data for medical providers.
+Upon further research, a solution was found on the [North American Association of Central Cancer Registries] (http://www.naaccr.org/research/gisresources.aspx) website which has Geocoded National Provider Identifier data available for public use.
+This dataset contains address and FIPS code data for medical providers.

 The dataset for 2015 was downloaded and imported into our database.
 An example of the NPI and the respective FIPS data is shown below: